Great Stella Manual

 Augmentation

-Use "Poly->Augment Polyhedron..." (keyboard shortcut: a) to augment, excavate, or drill the current polyhedron.
+Use "Poly→Augment Polyhedron..." (keyboard shortcut: A) to augment, excavate, or drill the current polyhedron.
 These are all basically different aspects of the same function.
 Augmentation is simply attaching one polyhedron to another at some common face.
 Excavation is where one model is subtracted from another at some common face, leaving a dent.
 In either case, any faces that coincide exactly between the two models are removed.
 The face where the two models were attached always falls into this category, but others may too.
 When this happens during excavation it is called drilling, as the result is a hole right through the model.

 When choosing to augment a model, a dialog box appears with the following sections.